Casts: Main Leads:

 Getting back here, I liked “Why Secretary Kim” for its story presentation and touching upon the various aspiration of individual characters.
 The office felt so like my office in Singapore.
 I always felt as an outsider in Singapore.
 But I loved the Chinese co-workers for their integrity and hardworking attitude.
 I learned the art of working non-stop from them.

-But I was crazy bug way back in my childhood and had put night out much to my mother’s distress.
-She never liked it when I did a whole nighter.
+But I was crazy bug way back in my childhood and had put all nighter much to my mother’s distress.
+She never liked it when I did an all nighter.
 These days I know it is not good to be lacking from a solid eight hours of sleep.
 So, that is when I know the passion that one puts forth to bring out something beautiful takes time and energy with loads of patience 💪👍.
 One should keep at it even if the going is not great until the dream is realized.

 This was my third drama of the heroine Park Min-young and I enjoyed her work in ‘City Hunter’ and really loved watching this one too.
 Her method of acting is a refreshing surprise.
 I have still not fully learned the facial expression tracking with Asian faces.
 I am still learning to find out when they are angry and when they are happy.
 Figuring out the hero and heroine in the series is also slightly difficult because my first drama was sheer torture for me.
 But I never intend to give up Fighting!